-• The state doctoral examination must be taken according to the particular study plan, generally in the 3rd or 4th semester for full-time students.
-The application to take the state doctoral examination must be completed by the student and submitted to the Department of Doctoral Studies. •The examination takes place before an examination committee, it is not a formal or factual reiteration of the state master examination, and it is adapted to the specific dissertation topic of the student.
-The doctoral examination demonstrates (i) a general overview of the entire discipline of botany (the subject listed in the application should be "Botany", and (ii) detailed knowledge in the field of dissertation (the application should state "Topic of dissertation", or possibly a shortened title). • In addition to these two basic subjects, in the application the candidate specifies another field of interest, generally from the following list: algology, mycology, lichenology, bryology, phytopathology, ecology of algae, ecology of fungi, ecology of lichens and Botany mosses, system and evolution of higher plants, biosystematics, reproductive biology, molecular markers, numerical methods in taxonomy, vegetation of Central Europe, ecology of plants, biomes of the Earth, community ecology, paleoecology, population biology of plants, phytogeography. • Along with the doctoral examination application, it is necessary to submit a current progress report on dissertation stating with the initial objectives of the work, current progress, planned changes in research, etc. (expected to be roughly 10 pages in length).
+Botany The state doctoral examination must be taken according to the particular study plan, generally in the 3rd or 4th semester for full-time students.
+The application to take the state doctoral examination must be completed by the student and submitted to the Department of Doctoral Studies.
+The examination takes place before an examination committee, it is not a formal or factual reiteration of the state master examination, and it is adapted to the specific dissertation topic of the student.
+The doctoral examination demonstrates (i) a general overview of the entire discipline of botany (the subject listed in the application should be "Botany", and (ii) detailed knowledge in the field of dissertation (the application should state "Topic of dissertation", or possibly a shortened title).
+In addition to these two basic subjects, in the application the candidate specifies another field of interest, generally from the following list: algology, mycology, lichenology, bryology, phytopathology, ecology of algae, ecology of fungi, ecology of lichens and mosses, system and evolution of higher plants, biosystematics, reproductive biology, molecular markers, numerical methods in taxonomy, vegetation of Central Europe, ecology of plants, biomes of the Earth, community ecology, paleoecology, population biology of plants, phytogeography.
+Along with the doctoral examination application, it is necessary to submit a current progress report on dissertation stating with the initial objectives of the work, current progress, planned changes in research, etc. (expected to be roughly 10 pages in length).
 This report may include published works or articles ready for publication referred to in the introductory analysis section.
-This report must be submitted to the chair of the committee at least 14 days before the examination. • If the student fails to pass the examination, the examination committee generally recommends literature and subject areas for the student to study.
-Repeated examinations consist of the same subject areas as the initial exam.
-A new report on the current state of the dissertation must be also submitted.
+This report must be submitted to the chair of the committee at least 14 days before the examination.
+If the student fails to pass the examination, the examination committee generally recommends literature and subject areas for the student to study.
+Repeated examination, the -------- ---